 X. Eyebrow pencil that’s too dark

 Nix the black and the dark brown.
-A Dark Gold or blonde works for almost everyone, unless you have very dark skin and hair.
+A blonde, (Maybelline Total Temptation Eyebrow Definer) and there are many different shades, works for almost everyone, unless you have very dark skin and hair.
 Even then, don’t use black!
 It’s too harsh … nobody has black eyebrows … they are always that fraction lighter than your hair.
+Not using black helps you to achieve a great makeup look.